-Prior to joining the firm, Chris spent six years as an Assistant United States Attorney in the Southern District of New York, where he successfully investigated and prosecuted multiple cases charging a wide array of federal offenses—including RICO, murder, embezzlement, money laundering, fraud, and tax evasion—and argued appeals before the United States Court of Appeals for the Second Circuit.
+Prior to joining Ropes & Gray, Chris spent six years as an Assistant United States Attorney in the Southern District of New York, where he successfully investigated and prosecuted cases charging a wide array of federal offenses, and argued appeals before the United States Court of Appeals for the Second Circuit.
 While at the USAO, Chris led the team that prevailed in the highly publicized prosecution of more than 30 members and associates of the Gambino Organized Crime Family of La Cosa Nostra, including the Family’s Acting Boss and Underboss.
 He also served as lead trial counsel in the successful prosecution of the members of an international arms trafficking organization.
-Chris’s other significant cases included the prosecution of two founders of a publicly-traded payment services company charged with money laundering in connection with their transfer of billions of dollars from United States customers to overseas internet gambling companies.
+Chris’s other significant cases include the prosecution of two founders of a publicly-traded payment services company charged with money laundering in connection with their transfer of billions of dollars from United States customers to overseas internet gambling companies.

 - Represented private equity and venture capital firms in state and federal investigations of alleged “pay to play” activities at public pension funds.

 - Represented a fixed income asset manager in connection with an SEC investigation into alleged cross-trading of RMBS securities.

 - Defended a major medical device company in connection with alleged FCA claims, including obtaining a summary dismissal of a qui tam action filed in federal court in the Southern District of Texas.

 - Advised an Eastern European investment firm in connection with a securities fraud investigation.

 - Conducted an overseas FCPA compliance review for a major pharmaceutical company.

 - Defended a major pharmaceutical company in a wide-ranging criminal investigation into off-label promotion and fraudulent marketing.